Searches for continuous gravitational waves from nine young supernova remnants: Searches

 \subsection{Implementation}

-All searches ran on the Atlas computing cluster at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Hanover, Germany using the Condor queuing system.
-Most searches used 140\,000--150\,000 computational core-hours, except the Vela~Jr.\ wide search which used about 110\,000.
-The load-balancing algorithm became less accurate for that search because the effective dimensionality of the parameter space was closer to 3 than to 2, as the range of $\ddot{f}$ searched was more than usual.
+All searches ran on the Atlas computing cluster at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Hanover, Germany.
+Most searches used 140\,000--150\,000 computational core-hours on Intel Xeon 3220 processors, except the Vela~Jr.\ wide search which used about 110\,000.
+The costing algorithm became less accurate for that search because the effective dimensionality of the parameter space was closer to 3 than to 2, as the range of $\ddot{f}$ searched was more than usual.
+This will need to be accounted for in future searches over wide bands and/or short spans.
 The number of matched filtering templates used in each search was about 3--12$\times10^{12}$, comparable to the $7\times10^{12}$ used in \citet{S5CasA}.
 The latter cost about 420\,000 core-hours; the factor of 3 speed-up was due mainly to the SSE2 floating-point extensions used in the new code.

-Each search was split into nominal 5-hour Condor jobs, typically 28\,000--30\,000 jobs per search, except the Vela~Jr.\ wide search which was about 22\,000.
+The way the search costs were split into cluster computing jobs affected the automated vetoes described in the next subsection.
+Each search was split into nominal 5-hour jobs, typically 28\,000--30\,000 jobs per search, except the Vela~Jr.\ wide search which was about 22\,000.
 In order to keep the search jobs at roughly the same computational cost, the frequency band covered by each job varied with frequency.
 The Vela Jr.\ wide search had jobs covering bands from 35~mHz to nearly 2~Hz at low frequencies, while the other searches had search job bands on the order of a few~mHz to tens of mHz.
 Each search job recorded all candidates with $2\mathcal{F}$ above about 33.4, or 1 per million in stationary Gaussian white noise.
 In bands with ``clean'' noise, typical jobs with a few times $10^8$ templates thus recorded a few hundred candidates.
-This choice of recording (which was different from the \ac{S5} search which recorded the loudest 0.01\% of events) was needed because of the ``dirtier'' nature of the \ac{S6} noise and housekeeping issues associated with excessive disk space and input/output.
+This choice of recording (which was different from the \ac{S5} search which recorded the loudest 0.01\% of events) was needed to ease the manual investigation of outliers surviving the automated vetoes by making sure to record some noise at expected Gaussian levels.
+Such investigation was more important than in \citet{S5CasA} because of the ``dirtier'' nature of the \ac{S6} noise and housekeeping issues associated with excessive disk space and input/output.
 The searches recorded a total of about 800~GB of candidates.